-- Offering a structured off-campus program of nurse practitioner education to nurses who choose to learn in their community, learn best through self-directed independent study. - Preparing nurse practitioners that can apply sound practice management strategies. - Commitment and collaboration between FNU's centralist academic structure and community-based clinical nurse practitioner preceptors. - Demonstrating innovative non-traditional models for completion of graduate education.
+- Offering a structured distance learning program of nurse practitioner education to nurses who choose to learn in their communities. - Commitment and collaboration between FNU's academic structure and community-based clinical nurse practitioner preceptors. - Demonstrating innovative non-traditional models for completion of graduate education. - Preparing entrepreneurial advanced-practice nurses who are leaders in healthcare delivery.